We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 It also appears that regular physical activity benefits the brain.
-Studies show that people who are physically active are less likely to experience a decline in their mental function, have a lowered risk of developing Alzheimer's disease, and possibly have improved thinking among people with vascular cognitive impairment.
+Studies show that people who are physically active are less likely to experience a decline in their mental function and have a lowered risk of developing Alzheimer's disease.
+Physical activity is one of the known modifiable risk factors for dementia.
+Plus, regular exercise helps combat other Alzheimer's disease risk factors, such as depression and obesity.

 Exercising several times a week for 30 to 60 minutes may:

 Physical activity seems to help your brain not only by keeping the blood flowing but also by increasing chemicals that protect the brain.
 Physical activity also tends to counter some of the natural reduction in brain connections that occurs with aging.

-More research is needed to know to what degree adding physical activity improves memory or slows the progression of cognitive decline.
+More research is needed to know how — and how much — adding physical activity may improve memory or slow the progression of cognitive decline.
 Nonetheless, regular exercise is important to stay physically and mentally fit.
+And for older adults, even leisurely physical activity offers health benefits.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.